 Don't Judge a Fish by Its Skin Color

 This deep-dwelling predator is one of only two fish in its genus.
 The other is the skilfish.
 Sablefish, or black cod, live on the ocean floor and have been found at depths of more than a mile below the surface.
-The skin of a sablefish is charcoal gray, and the fish itself doesn't look like much.
-But this fish is like a diamond ring in a plain brown wrapper.
+The skin of a sablefish is charcoal gray, and the fish itself doesn't look like much, but this fish is like a diamond ring in a plain brown wrapper.

 Sablefish live only in the Northern Pacific, and most are caught in the Bering Sea.
-Thankfully, they are abundant and because sablefish's taste and appearance—if not texture—are very similar to Chilean sea bass, sable is an environmentally superior choice to sea bass, which is threatened in some fisheries.
+Thankfully, they are abundant and because sablefish's taste and appearance—if not texture—are similar to Chilean sea bass, sable is an environmentally superior choice to sea bass, which is threatened in some fisheries.